su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

 > Note: All learners should write their git commands in bash shell through the VS Code Terminal.
 This is to ensure consistency in the lesson.

+The PDF guide covers:
+- forking from github.com
+- `git clone` command
+- `git add` command
+- `git commit` command
+- `git push` command

+More about git branching in the following lesson.

 ---

 ## Part 5 - Chrome Developer's Tool